Home » Barcelona » 21 unusual and cool things to do in Barcelona

 13. Discover one of Gaudí’s lesser-known masterpieces

 Besides the Sagrada Família, Casa Batlló, and La Pedrera, Gaudí designed other majestic buildings in Barcelona.
-One of our favourites is the Casa VicensGaudí’s first house in Barcelona.
+One of our favourites is Casa VicensGaudí’s first house in Barcelona.
 It’s hidden in an ordinary street in the district of Gràcia, and, like the other works of Gaudí, this building stands out for its beauty, colours, natural elements, and beautifully crafted details.

 You can visit it on your own following the explanation of an audioguide, or you can join a tour where an expert will give you an in-depth explanation of the house.